-Every employee is different and you need to be able to recognise which of your workers will be productive working from home.
+Every employee is different, and you need to be able to recognise which of your workers will be productive working from home.
 People who need a strict routine to produce results may not be best suited to home working.In the current climate, you may not have had the chance to review who can work from home, as the directive from the government instructs anyone who can work from home to do so.
 Considering this, you will likely need to provide additional support to your employees to help them manage this new way of working.

-Depending on the nature of your business you may have to provide your employee with extra technology for their home.
+Depending on the nature of your business, you may have to provide your employee with extra technology for their home.
 For example, are you going to ask them to use their own computer or will you supply a laptop?

 Employers have different levels of responsibility for employees working from home; you might need to include language in your policy that allows you to access their home to review hazard risks.

-Many organisations use software that tracks employee input, but if this isn’t suitable for your line of work, how will you ensure your employees are working to optimum levels?
-You should think about how often you will need contact with home workers, even if it’s just by email.As many organisations are now operating completely remote processes, we compiled an article that explores how to overcome challenges in managing performance while working from home.
+Many organisations use software that tracks employee input, but if this is not suitable for your line of work, how will you ensure your employees are working to optimum levels?
+You should think about how often you will need contact with home workers, even if it is just by email.As many organisations are now operating completely remote processes, we compiled an article that explores how to overcome challenges in managing performance while working from home.

 The more detailed your policy is, the easier it will be to sort out any disagreements regarding an employee’s rights.The policy should also outline the working hours you expect from anyone working from home, which is why it’s so important to be able to monitor performance.
-If you require regular updates you should state whether the employee will be required to come into the office and how often – if it is safe to do so.
+If you require regular updates, you should state whether the employee will be required to come into the office and how often – if it is safe to do so.

 You should discuss the language of your policy and any risk assessment procedures with your legal department.
 For more information read the government legislation: Health and Safety at Work etc. Act 1974.